 Companies in and related to the semiconductor industry often aggressively protect and pursue their intellectual property rights.
 From time to time, we have received, and may continue to receive, notices that claim we have infringed upon, misappropriated or misused other parties' proprietary rights.
 Moreover, in the past we were in litigation with parties that claim that we infringed their patents or misappropriated or misused their trade secrets.
-In addition, we or our customers may be sued by other parties that claim that our products have infringed their patents or misappropriated or misused their trade secrets, or that may seek to invalidate one or more of our patents.
+In addition, we or our customers may be sued by other parties that claim that our products have infringed their patents or misappropriated or more of our patents.
 An adverse determination in any of these types of disputes could prevent us from manufacturing or selling some of our products, increase our costs of revenue and expose us to significant liability.
 Any of these claims may materially and adversely affect our business, financial condition and results of operations.
 For example, in a patent or trade secret action, a court could issue a preliminary or permanent injunction that would require us or our customer(s) to withdraw or recall certain products from the market or redesign certain products offered for sales or under development.
 We may also be liable for damages for past infringement and royalties for future use of certain technologies.
 See "Legal Proceedings" below.